The Kids Wheel

 Because “use your words” only works if they know the words.

-For the therapists and caregivers trying to make emotional wellness feel less like a lecture and more like a conversation.
+For the parents running on empty.
+The teachers holding 25 kids' emotions while barely keeping track of their own.
+The therapists and caregivers making emotional wellness feel less like a lecture and more like a conversation.

-The Kids Wheel is a hands-on, no-fluff tool to help kids name, understand, and express what they’re feeling, especially when they don’t have the words.
+The Kids Wheel is a hands-on tool to help children ages 5-12 name, understand, and express what they're feeling, especially when the words aren't there yet.
+Because big feelings are a lot less scary when you have a name for them.

 Item is in stock Only 0 left in stock Item is out of stock Item is unavailable